 Endorsements can be from the following designated bodies:

 It is possible to apply for a visa before your Endorsement has been confirmed.
-For example, if you are switching from a Tier 2 visa (including ICT) or from a Tier 1 visa, and your current visa expires before you receive a decision on your Endorsement.
-In this case, you may be able to apply for a visa before you current visa’s expiry date and wait for both Endorsement and a visa decision.
+For example, if you are switching from a Tier 2 visa (including ICT) or from a Tier 1 visa, and your current visa expires soon.
+You may be able to apply for a visa before your current visa ends and wait for both Endorsement and a visa decision.
 For more details, book a consultation now on the link here.

-As mentioned above, your initial Talent visa can be issued from 1 to 5 years, as requested by the applicant.
-The longer the visa, the more expensive Government fees and health surcharge.
-As mentioned below, you can qualify for Settlement in 3 to 5 years in the UK, and can even combine this with some other categories, such as Tier 2 General or Tier 1 Entrepreneur.
+As mentioned above, your initial Talent visa can be issued from 1 to 5 years, as requested by you.
+The longer duration the higher Government fee and health charge.
+You can qualify for Settlement after 3 to 5 years in the UK, and can even combine this with some other categories, such as Tier 2 General, Skilled Worker or Tier 1 Entrepreneur.

-So, if you have to extend your stay after initial Talent visa, you can do so, providing your endorsing body has not withdrawn your endorsement (not the same as another endorsement, which isn’t needed).
+So, if you have to extend your stay after initial Talent visa, you can do so, providing your endorsing body has not withdrawn your endorsement (not the same as another endorsement).
 Also, providing you have earned income from working in your ‘Talent’ field, which can be as an employee, self-employed or a sponsored researcher.

 The qualifying period of residency is minimum 3 years – and can be combined with some other categories before that – in the following scenarios: if you were endorsed as a Talent by Arts Council England or Tech Nation; if you were endorsed (Talent or Promise) by Royal Society, British Academy, Royal Academy of Engineering or UKRI; if you applied on the basis of winning a prize.